Centralisers of Dehn twist automorphisms of free groups: Introduction

 This improves on a result of Bridson, who showed the above for $n \geq 6$.
 Furthermore, Bridson \cite{B:rd} describes actions of $\aut(F_3)$ on CAT(0) spaces where Nielsen automorphisms have positive translation length.
 Hence the requirement that $n \geq 4$ in this corollary is as strong as possible.

 The authors would like to thank Martin Bridson for his advice and encouragement on this paper.
 The first author also wants to thank his PhD advisor Carl-Friedrich B\"odigheimer and the International Max Planck Research School for Moduli Spaces (IMPRS) in Bonn, Germany, for the support of his visit at the University of Oxford in 2011.
 The second author was supported by the EPSRC of Great Britain and the University of Utah.
+Furthermore, both authors would like to thank the referee for a detailed and considered referee report.